rmariuzzo/Got-Hodgkin-Tumblr-Theme/README.md

-# Got-Hodgkin-Tumblr-Theme
+# GotHodgkin Tumblr source theme

-GotHodgkin.tumblr.com source theme
+This is the source code for the Tumblr theme used at [GodHodgkin](http://gothodgkin.tumblr.com).